-Beginning at a point at the intersection of the south-westerly side of East One Hundred and Thirty-eighth street with the northwesterly side of the Southern Boulevard.
+Beginning at a point at the intersection of the south-esterly side of East One Hundred and Thirty-eighth reet with the northwesterly side of the Southern Boulevard.

-18t.
-Thence southwesterly along the northwesterly side of the Southern Boulevard for 96.94 feet.
+181. Thence southwesterly along the northwesterly side of the Southern Boulevard for 96.94 feet.

-2d.
-Thence northerly, deflecting 142°, 44', 12" to the right, for 84,59 feet, to the southwesterly side of East One Hundred and Thirty-eighth street.
+282. Thence northerly, deflecting 142°, 44', 12" to the right, for 84.59 feet, to the southwesterly side of East One Hundred and Thirty-eighth street.

-2d.
+283. Thence southeasterly along the southwesterly side of East One Hundred and Thirty-eighth street, 183.
 Thence southeasterly along the southwesterly side of East One Hundred and Thirty-eighth street, for 59.16 feet, to the point of beginning.